 Self-employed fitness instructor Charlotte knows first-hand how important it is to have Public Liability insurance.

-Charlotte teaches body pump classes at a local health club and a short while ago, one of the participants dropped a barbell from above head height, causing significant damage to the studio floor.
-Thankfully, due to Charlotte being insured with Insure4Sport, her Public Liability insurance covered the participant’s damage.
+Charlotte teaches body pump classes at a local health club.
+A short while ago, one of the participants dropped a barbell from above head height, causing significant damage to the studio floor.
+Thankfully, as Charlotte was insured with Insure4Sport, her Public Liability insurance covered the damage.

 Charlotte: “I just saw it as a no-brainer to protect myself with Public Liability insurance.
 That way I’m covered if anybody in my class damages equipment or injures themselves.
 I’m not sure what I would have done if I didn’t have my Insure4Sport policy to fall back on.”

 How much does Public Liability insurance cost for personal trainers?

 Personal trainers can choose from the following Public Liability insurance levels, which include a 10% introductory discount for new customers:

 - £1 million of cover for £4.12 per month

 - £2 million of cover for £4.50 per month

 - £5 million of cover for £4.87 per month

 - £10 million of cover for £5.62 per month